-What do I have to take to become a master distiller?
+What does it take to become a Master Distiller?

 In short, earn it.
 There is no test or certification to become a master distiller, anyone can use the title if they want.
-But if you don’t know what you’re doing, or release a bad product, prepare to be mocked endlessly.
+But if you don’t know what you’re doing or release a bad product, then prepare to be mocked endlessly.
 There is nothing wrong with a title like Head Distiller.
 Spend some time making various products and mastering making one or two, then take the step up to the grander title.
-For a longer answer, read our article “How to become a master distiller.”
+For a longer answer, read our article “How To Become A Master Distiller.”

 Is it too late to open a distillery, isn’t the market saturated?

 Not at all.
 There is huge boom right now, but that’s not to say there isn’t room for more.
 Just look at craft beer, there are new places opening up every week, numbers are still growing, it will be the same with craft spirits.